rehierl/node-tree-outliner/about-basics.md

 This definition implies an order between a sectioning node and its section:

-* A sectioning node precedes its section.
+* A sectioning node is presequent to its section.
 * A section is subsequent to its sectioning node.
 * A section can not exist without its sectioning node.